fx-planet/lwks-fx-bundle/README.md

-# Lightworks user Fx library, February 26, 2024.
+# Lightworks user Fx library, May 18, 2024.

 The effects in this ZIP file were created by Lightworks users - thank you to all who have contributed, especially khaver, who started things off.
 They will run on versions of Lightworks from 2023.1 upwards.
 In the versions that support it you can directly browse and load these effects from within the Lightworks effects engine.